lydell/spacefn-win/readme.md

 required.

-The other option is to install [AutoHotkey] 1.1.13.00+ (if you haven't already), download the whole project and runt the spacefn-win.ahk file using AutoHotkey.
+The other option is to install [AutoHotkey] 1.1.13.00+ (if you haven't already), download the whole project and run the spacefn-win.ahk file using AutoHotkey.
 Use this option if you're already using AutoHotkey or want to customize the layout.

 Either way, put a shortcut to spacefn-win.(ahk|exe) in the Autostart folder to activate the layout